ten-protocol/go-ten/tools/walletextension/README.md

 # Developer notes

-## Compiling the binary for your own computer

 The precompiled binaries for macOS ARM64, macOS AMD64, Windows AMD64 and Linux AMD64 can be built by running the following commands from the `tools/walletextension/main` folder: